3.5 Years into My Sobriety and I Still Feel the Pull: What You Can Do When Cravings Hit

 1) Observe Your Thoughts Without Attachment

-Thoughts of drinking came rushing in so a big part of how I processed this was to simply observe that it was happening rather than latching on.
+Thoughts of drinking came rushing in so a big part of how I processed this was to simply observe that it was happening rather than latching onto it.
 While this may seem straightforward and obvious, most of us, most of the time don’t take the time to witness our thoughts.
 They just flow through our heads at a rate of at least a thought a second and we get to decide which ones we attach onto and make meaning out of.
 So I paused and observed what was happening and simply sat with it, without attaching.

 2) Thoughts Are Just Thoughts

 I reminded myself that thoughts are simply thoughts.
 Again, they mean nothing until I decide they mean something.
 Thoughts are not a reflection of who we are or what we should do and they most certainly shouldn’t ever be assumed to be true.
 I chose to get curious about where these thoughts were coming from but chose not to make them mean anything.
 Yes, I was repeatedly told that I should have a drink in my head but when I recognize that this is simply a thought that isn’t true, I am able to leave it alone.
+Experiencing a craving, at whatever point you're at in your sober journey, says nothing about your sobriety, your addiction, the likelihood of your success in sobriety.
+Sometimes a craving is just a craving.
+Don't make it mean something that it doesn't.

 3) You Don’t Have to Act on Everything You Think or Feel